flowershow/flowershow-app/blog/how-to-publish-blog.md

 ---
-title: How to Publish Up a Blog
+title: How to Publish a Blog
 description: A comprehensive guide to setting up a blog on your Flowershow site — from creating a blog section to configuring the blog home page, adding authors, navigation, and applying themes.
 date: 2025-06-24
 authors: